webpack/webpack.js.org/content/guides/asset-management.md

   - TheDutchCoder
 ---

-If you've been following the guides fromt he start, you will now have a small project that shows "Hello webpack", but it would be nice to make it a little more complex by adding a couple of different assets and see how webpack handles these.
+If you've been following the guides from the start, you will now have a small project that shows "Hello webpack".
+Now let's try to incorporate some other assets, like images, to see how they can be handled.

 Prior to webpack, front-end developers would use tools like grunt and gulp to process these assets and move them from their `/src` folder into their `/dist` or `/build` directory.
 The same idea was used for JavaScript modules, but tools like webpack will __dynamically bundle__ all dependencies (creating what's known as a [dependency graph](/concepts/dependency-graph)).
 This is great because every module now _explicitly states its dependencies_ and we'll avoid bundling modules that aren't in use.